Genivia/ugrep/README.md

   option specifies predefined patterns to search for Python `import` statements (matched by the two patterns `\<import\h+.*` and `\<from\h+.*import\h+.*` redefined in `patterns/python/imports`).

-- **ugrep produces hexdumps for binary matches** to search for binary patterns of bytes, for example:

-      ugrep --color -UX '\xed\xab\xee\xdb' some.rpm

-  where `-X` produces hexadecimal output, `-U` specifies a binary pattern to search (meaning non-Unicode), and `--color` shows the results in color.
-  Other options that normally work with text matches work with `-X` too, such as the context options `-A`, `-B`, `-C`, and `-y`.
-A match is considered binary if it contains a NUL (`\0`) or an invalid UTF multibyte sequence that cannot be properly displayed on the terminal as text.

 - **ugrep is the only grep tool that allows you to specify negative patterns** to *zap* parts in files you want to skip.
 This removes false positives.
 For